×

 All about Charnockite and Dacite Properties

 Know all about Charnockite and Dacite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Dacite belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Dacite is Aphanitic to Porphyritic.
 Charnockite appears Veined or Pebbled and Dacite appears Vesicular.
-The luster of Charnockite is not available while that of Dacite is subvitreous to dull.
+The luster of Charnockite is while that of Dacite is subvitreous to dull.
 Charnockite is available in black, grey, orange, pink, white colors whereas Dacite is available in bluish - grey, brown, grey, light to dark grey colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Dacite are commemorative tablets, creating artwork.